fieldtrip/website/development/realtime/buffer_cpp.md

 The OnlineDataManager will listen on a certain TCP port for incoming commands given as line-feed-terminated ASCII strings such a

-- ''STREAM START'' will enable streaming.
+- "STREAM START" will enable streaming.
-- ''STREAM STOP'' will disable streaming.
+- "STREAM STOP" will disable streaming.
-- ''STREAM SELECT index=label index=label ...'' to select channels for streaming.
-Spaces can be used in labels by using double quotes, e.g. ''STREAM SELECT 1="Channel 1"''
+- "STREAM SELECT index=label index=label ..." to select channels for streaming.
+Spaces can be used in labels by using double quotes, e.g. "STREAM SELECT 1="Channel 1""
-- ''STREAM FILTER bandwidth order factor'' to enable low-pass filtering and downsampling
+- "STREAM FILTER bandwidth order factor" to enable low-pass filtering and downsampling
-- ''STREAM STATUS'' to retrieve information about running state.
-The response will be of the form `numacquired=N numstreamed=S downsample=D bandwidth=B bworder=O` where ''N'' is the number of continuously sampled channels from the hardware, ''S'' is the number of channels selected for streaming, ''D'' is the downsampling factor, ''B'' is the bandwidth (cut-off frequency of lowpass filter), and ''O'' is the order of the Butterworth filter used.
-Notice that for ''O=0'' no filtering takes place, no matter which bandwidth is reported.
+- "STREAM STATUS" to retrieve information about running state.
+The response will be of the form `numacquired=N numstreamed=S downsample=D bandwidth=B bworder=O` where "N" is the number of continuously sampled channels from the hardware, "S" is the number of channels selected for streaming, "D" is the downsampling factor, "B" is the bandwidth (cut-off frequency of lowpass filter), and "O" is the order of the Butterworth filter used.
+Notice that for "O=0" no filtering takes place, no matter which bandwidth is reported.
-- ''SAVE START'' will enable saving to GDF.
-In case no new filename has been set (see below), a suffix ''\_Si'' with ''i'' being a counter will be appended.
+- "SAVE START" will enable saving to GDF.
+In case no new filename has been set (see below), a suffix "\_Si" with "i" being a counter will be appended.
-- ''SAVE STOP'' will disable saving to GDF.
+- "SAVE STOP" will disable saving to GDF.
 The current file will be closed orderly.
-- ''SAVE SELECT index=label index=label ...'' to select channels for streaming.
+- "SAVE SELECT index=label index=label ..." to select channels for streaming.
-- ''SAVE FILE filename'' to set the filename for the next GDF file to be written.
+- "SAVE FILE filename" to set the filename for the next GDF file to be written.
-- ''SAVE STATUS'' to retrieve information about running state.
-The response will be of the form `numacquired=N numsaved=S saving=T savingto="filename"` where ''N'' is the number of continuously sampled channels from the hardware, ''S'' is the number of channels selected for staving, ''T'' is either ''true'' or ''false'' depending on whether saving is enabled, and ''filename'' describes the file currently written to.
-Notice that the latter is always empty ("") in case ''saving=false''.
+- "SAVE STATUS" to retrieve information about running state.
+The response will be of the form `numacquired=N numsaved=S saving=T savingto="filename"` where "N" is the number of continuously sampled channels from the hardware, "S" is the number of channels selected for staving, "T" is either "true" or "false" depending on whether saving is enabled, and "filename" describes the file currently written to.
+Notice that the latter is always empty ("") in case "saving=false".
-- ''STATUS'' to retrieve information about running state (both streaming and saving).
-The response is a combination of the responses or ''SAVE STATUS'' and ''STREAM STATUS''.
+- "STATUS" to retrieve information about running state (both streaming and saving).
+The response is a combination of the responses or "SAVE STATUS" and "STREAM STATUS".

 Generally, the SELECT, FILTER and FILE commands will only be accepted after a corresponding STOP command.